-At the time when Iqbal first mooted his ideas on his new philosophy related to the ego development theory, some scholars from the Islamic circles prevalent at that time in India criticized and scoffed at his ideas.
-Although this was the case, Iqbal was persistent with his ideas right from their inception until the very end of his struggle in life.
+At the time when Iqbal first mooted his ideas on his new philosophy related to the ego development theory, some scholars from the Islamic circles who were prevalent at that time in India criticized and scoffed at his ideas.
+Although this was the case, Iqbal was persistent with his ideas right from their inception until the very end of his life.
 Iqbal as a critical thinker who had mastered the Western philosophy, and also as a man well versed in the problems of the Islamic world was always in the forefront, with his sharp criticism on the weaknesses found in the societies of the East and the West.
 In his much praised, although controversial, anthology of poems known as the 'Asrari Khudi', which was published in 1915, this is what he said to his critics:

-"I am the voice of the poet of To-morrow My own age does not understand my deep meanings, My Yusuf (Joseph) is not for this market I despair of my old companions" (Iqbal, 1983:4).
+I am the voice of the poet of To-morrow My own age does not understand my deep meanings, My Yusuf (Joseph) is not for this market I despair of my old companions

 As a Muslim philosopher of the modern age, Iqbal's ideas or rather his philosophical way of thinking on matters related to politics, social and religious reforms and progress in life are all in line or rather anchored in the true teachings of the two primary sources of Islam, namely the Qur'an and Sunnah.
 Like the message of the Qur'an, Iqbal's philosophy too has the appeal of a universal message to the whole of mankind.
-As such, in the process of formulating his own pattern of philosophy, he has eclectically combined the gist of philosophical ideas taken from prominent philosophers of the West and the East.
-In describing the ingenuity of Iqbal as a scholar who has read well in the many areas of knowledge, Munnawar (1985) said the following:
+As such, in the process of formulating his own pattern of philosophy, he has eclectically combined the gist of philosophical ideas taken from prominent philosophers of the West and the East (refer Figure 1).